 If used, the author has some flexibility as to how to compose the chapters.
 It is generally expected the chapters will be constructed identically.
 For example: Introduction, Material and Methods, Results, Conclusions, and References may be the subheading in all chapters.
 However, if different chapters are targeted for publication in different journals, each chapter may adopt the structure of that journal.
 For example, Chapter One might contain those subheading mentioned above, but Chapter Two might use: Introduction, Methods and Materials, Results, Discussion and Literature Cited.
 Similarly, two chapters may use two distinct citation and bibliography formats if the targeted journals use different formats.

 It is the responsibility of the author, the research supervisor, and the author's research committee to ensure the document is submitted using correct spelling and proper grammar.
-GSR or college readers will not necessarily review each submission for correct spelling and grammar; however, if errors are found, GSR and the college readers may return the document for correction.
+The Graduate School or college readers will not necessarily review each submission for correct spelling and grammar; however, if errors are found, the Graduate School and the college readers may return the document for correction.